oribarilan/JavaTracer/README.md

 ```

 3. Rebuild the whole project without running the test suit

 ```
 mvn install -DskipTests -fae
 ```

-4. Fail at End
+4. Fail at End.
 If `-fae` flag is present, the command will only fail the build afterward all test have finished

 ## References & Recognitions